CodeTheCity/CTC8/README.md

 ![screenshot](https://github.com/CodeTheCity/CTC8/blob/master/ctc8_logo.gif)

-This is the main place on Github for projects which are created at the 8th Code The City weekend which takes place in Aberdeen on 25th and 26th February 2017.
+This is the main place on Github for projects which are created at the 8th Code The City weekend which took place in Aberdeen on 25th and 26th February 2017.

-Each of the projects will have its own Gitub repo within the CodeTheCity organisation.
-And each project team will have memembers with access to the repos.
+Each of the projects now has its own Gitub repo within the CodeTheCity organisation.
+And each project team now has memembers with access to the repos.

 #Projects